Connect with us

 Kick It Out chief demands more serious sanctions for racist abuse

-The sanctions imposes for racism and other forms of discrimination are “a joke”, according to Kick It Out’s chief executive.
+The sanctions football imposes for racism and other forms of discrimination are “a joke”, according to Kick It Out’s chief executive.

-Tony Burnett says the “doesn’t understand the concept of dignity at work” and insisted there would be “outrage” if incidents which occurred at football matches were repeated in other settings.
+Tony Burnett says the sport “doesn’t understand the concept of dignity at work” and insisted there would be “outrage” if incidents which occurred at football matches were repeated in other settings.

 FIFA is set to outline plans for a global stand on racism at its Congress in Bangkok next week, with its president Gianni Infantino accepting a more joined-up approach is required.